 Honey Bees play a vital role in the pollination of food crops and in our environment.
 In view of concerns about the accelerating decline in the UK honey bee population, this meeting urges HM Government to increase funding for research into Bee Health.

 The decline of honey bees represents a major loss in biodiversity as honey bees are not only responsible for producing honey, but play a vital role in pollinating plants.
 Approximately a third of our human diet is directly dependent on bees, making them central to our existence.

 Despite some recent improvements, winter 2012/13 was the worst on record for colony loss of honeybees.
 Wild and solitary bees are in trouble too; two bumblebee species are already extinct in the UK, and solitary bees have declined in over half of areas studied.

-Bee decline is multi-faceted, with decreases in availability of habitat for forage, changes in the climate, pests and diseases, and pesticide use all playing a role in accelerating that decline.
+Despite this positive progress, bee populations are still facing pressure from a number of fronts.
+Decreases in availability of habitat for forage, changes in the climate, pests and diseases, and pesticide use all playing a role in accelerating that decline.
 Such declines amount to a major threat to biodiversity, not just for bees but for the many species of plants they help to pollinate.

 Resources to help you take action for bees: